dceejay/RedMap/README.md

    - **wms** - true/false/grey, specifies if the data is provided by a Web Map Service (if grey sets layer to greyscale)
    - **bounds** - sets the bounds of an Overlay-Image.
 2 Dimensional Array that defines the top-left and bottom-right Corners (lat/lon Points)
    - **delete** - name or array of names of base layers and/or overlays to delete and remove from layer menu.
+ - **heatmap** - set heatmap latlngs array object see https://github.com/Leaflet/Leaflet.heat#reference
- - **heatmap** - set heatmap options object see https://github.com/Leaflet/Leaflet.heat#reference
+ - **options** - if heatmap set, then use this to set heatmap options object see https://github.com/Leaflet/Leaflet.heat#reference
  - **clear** - layer name - to clear a complete layer and remove from layer menu - `{"command":{"clear":"myOldLayer"}}`
  - **panlock** - lock the map area to the current visible area. - `{"command":{"panlock":true}}`
  - **panit** - auto pan to the latest marker updated.  - `{"command":{"panit":true}}`